adamdjbrett/doctrineofdiscovery.org/_posts/2023-10-10-conference-schedule.md

 to open on your device.
 If it doesn’t open on its own, [open your browser to the guest portal](https://guestadmin.syr.edu/guest/register.php?_browser=1).
 3. Follow the instructions.

+### Meals

+- Friday dinner is provided at the Skä-noñh Center

+- Saturday and Sunday lunch is provided

+### Book Display

+Many of our conference attendees have new or recent books on topics related to the conference.
+We encourage you to stop by the Syracuse University bookstore display on the first floor of the Hall of Languages.
+Some of these books will only be easily available at this conference.

+### Questions

+- Find event staff wearing the event lanyard and ask.

+- Ask at the info table on the first floor of the Hall of Languages

+### Navigation

+- For a detailed campus map visit [maps.syracuse.edu](https://maps.syracuse.edu/)

 ## Tenative Conference Schedule

  {% include_cached schedule.html %}